alyafths/mencubacuba/kumpulan/Effection-4.md

 - Synchronization & Inter-Team Integration: The system shall provide synchronized, event-driven, reusable effect components that can be triggered by other systems through game logic.
 - Player & Enemy Effects: The system shall provide visual effects for player and enemy interactions, including damage, destruction, and hit feedback.
 - Effect Lifecycle: The system shall automatically manage the creation, animation, and removal of visual effects after their completion.

+## Dependencies on Other Teams

+1. Player & Enemy Ship Variety Team

+Our Visual Effect System needs access to the player and enemy entities, including their position, sprite/ship type, hitbox, and destruction state.
+This allows us to correctly attach effects such as enemy hit flashes, explosions, and player-destruction effects to the corresponding ship.
+The enemy/ship information is also needed so that effects can be positioned correctly and remain consistent with different player and enemy variants.

+2. Level Design System Team

+Our Visual Effect System needs reliable wave/level start, wave completion, and level-transition events.
+These events allow us to trigger effects such as wave-clear animations, level-transition effects, and new-wave introduction effects at the correct point in the gameplay sequence.
+Without these events, the visual effects may be triggered at the wrong time or become disconnected from the actual game progression.

+3. Sound Effects/BGM Team

+Our Visual Effect System needs to coordinate with the Sound Effects/BGM Team for shared gameplay events such as player shooting, enemy hits, enemy destruction, and player damage/death.
+Visual and audio effects should be triggered from the same gameplay event and use consistent timing so that, for example, an enemy explosion and its explosion sound occur together.
+This coordination will help maintain consistent and responsive gameplay feedback